reyyeezy/reyyeezy/README.md

 # Hi there! 🙋‍♂️

-I'm Jeff, a self-taught data analyst from Vallejo.

-✨ About Me ✨

-* 👩🏻‍💻 Flexologist turned data analyst
-* 📊 Transition to data since March 2022
-* 📝 Taught myself SQL, R, Python and Tableau
+I'm RJ, a data analyst with a strong background in SQL, Excel, and Tableau.
+I'm passionate about finding insights within data that can help businesses make informed decisions.

+I specialize in cleaning, modeling, and visualizing data using SQL, Excel, and Tableau.
+My goal is to make data accessible and understandable for all stakeholders.

 📚 Projects & Portfolios 📚
 * For my portfolio, click [HERE](https://github.com/reyyeezy/PortfolioProjects)